fastlane/fastlane/README.md

 - Crash Reporting
 - More helper methods and classes

+You can hide the inline changelog by setting the `FASTLANE_HIDE_CHANGELOG` environment variable

 # License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file.